RubenVerg/CrustulumPlusPlus/README.md

-# Crustulum
+# Crustulum++
 Crustulum is a *cheating* add-on for [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/).
 It enables a variety of features to help those wishing to make aspects of the game easier.
-Some features provided are also done by other tools or the built in debug menus, however, this add-on simplifies some of those and does not award the "Cheated cookies taste awful" achievement.

-I created this add-on because it became tiresome pasting in a few snippets of code every time I reloaded the page.
-It's mostly for personal use but I am (obviously) sharing it anyway.
-No warranty of any kind is offered.
-I added features to this that I do not use so some things may not all be fully tested.

-I highly recommend not using all of the features provided as it will pretty much ruin the game if you do.
-You should just use it to skip parts you find tedious or improve your CpS a little bit.
-I personally only use the auto clicks regularly.
-I only use some of the actions on occasion.
+Instead, in Crustulum++, only *some* of the features (mostly the ones inherited from Crustulum) are to be considered 'cheaty'.
+The 'Cheated cookies taste awful' achievement is given once a cheating action/toggle is used.

 ## Features